DEV Community

 Electron Code Signing: Using SSL.com codeSignTool for EV code signing

-Once you have purchased the EV Code Signing Certificate from SSL.com, you will have to use the codeSignTool offered by them for doing application code signing.
-As far as I tested, for signing a Windows app with CodeSignTool-v1.2.7-windows, it would work on a Windows Machine.
+Once you have purchased the EV Code Signing Certificate from SSL.com, you can then use the codeSignTool offered by them for doing application code signing.
+Based on what I've tested, for signing a Windows app with CodeSignTool-v1.2.7-windows, it would work on a Windows Machine.
 Unfortunately, I failed to get their unix codeSignTool to work on a Mac machine.

 The app that I'm signing is an Electron App, with Forge (v7.4.0) configured to sign the Windows App during postMake.
 Hence, Forge's postMake hook was used in this example.